Are you wondering what the best CMS for your business is?

 As a platform, WordPress.org is entirely free.

-However, you will need to invest in purchasing a domain name, a hosting plan, and some plugins to add functionality to your website.
+However, you will need to invest in purchasing a custom domain name, a hosting plan, and some plugins to add functionality to your website.
 For most small business sites and blogs, you can get started for less than $100 a year.

 Check out the video below, where I show you exactly how you can get started on a small budget.

 WordPress is very versatile and is supported by a large, global community of web designers and developers.
 It takes a bit to get used to but is relatively easy to navigate once you’ve had a feel for it.